MicrosoftDocs/m365copilot-docs/docs/api-plugin-adaptive-cards.md

 Plugins can combine the use of both static and dynamic templates.
 In this scenario, the static template acts as a default template that is used if the item doesn't have the `template_selector` property present, or if its value doesn't resolve to a template in the API response.

+## Ensure responsive Adaptive Cards across Microsoft 365 Copilot hubs

+Adaptive cards must be designed to be responsive across various surface sizes.
+This ensures a seamless user experience, regardless of the device or platform being used.
+To achieve this, make sure to validate the adaptive cards on different Microsoft 365 Copilot hubs, including Teams, Word, and PowerPoint.
+Doing so ensures that the adaptive cards function optimally and provide a consistent experience across all platforms.
+Apply the following best practices:

+- In some apps, Adaptive Cards are rendered at a maximum width of 251px.
+Optimize the responsiveness of the card's content so that it renders well at this size.
+- Use a single column layout for the adaptive content for smaller width view ports.
+- Use percentages to define the width of elements within the Adaptive Cards.

 ## See also

 - [Adaptive Card designer](https://adaptivecards.io/designer/) to design and test Adaptive Cards in a visual tool.